World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 North Korea, which has been testing missiles at a torrid pace in an attempt to perfect a nuclear program meant to target the mainland United States, must completely abandon its nuclear bomb ambitions, the leaders said, "including any further nuclear tests or launches that use ballistic missile technology.
 North Korea cannot and will never have the status of a nuclear-weapon State under" international nuclear treaties, the statement said.

 The green light on F-16 training is the latest shift by the Biden administration as it moves to arm Ukraine with more advanced and lethal weaponry, following earlier decisions to send rocket launcher systems and Abrams tanks.
-The United States has insisted that it is sending weapons to Ukraine to defend itself and has discouraged attacks by Ukraine into Russian territory.
+The United States insists it sends weapons to Ukraine to defend itself and discouraged attacks by Ukraine into Russian territory.

 "We've reached a moment where it is time to look down the road again to say what is Ukraine going to need as part of a future force, to be able to deter and defend against Russian aggression as we go forward," Sullivan said.

-An EU official, speaking on condition of anonymity to brief reporters on the deliberations, said Zelenskyy will take part in two separate sessions Sunday.
+An EU official, speaking on condition of anonymity, said Zelenskyy will take part in two separate sessions Sunday.
 The first session will be with G7 members only and will focus on the war in Ukraine.
 The second session will include the G7 as well as the other nations invited to take part in the summit, and will focus on "peace and stability."

 The G7 leaders also used their summit to roll out a new wave of global sanctions on Moscow as well as plans to enhance the effectiveness of existing financial penalties meant to constrain President Vladimir Putin's war effort.